Optimal control of the double integrator with minimum total variation: Introduction

 Total variation is widely used as a regularization term in more general optimization problems such as imaging and signal processing (see \cite{GinTanShiHenZha2019} and the references therein).
 It has also relatively recently been used as a regularization term for parameter estimation in linear quadratic control \cite{KosKur2013}.
 A bound on the total variation in the control is derived for minimum-time linear control problems in \cite{Silin1982}, although the total variation itself is not incorporated into the minimization problem.

-In the present article, in addition to the minimization of energy, we consider the minimization of the total variation in the control variable of double integrator.
+In the present article, in addition to the minimization of energy, we consider the minimization of the total variation in the control variable of the double integrator.
 In other words, we aim to study simultaneous minimization of energy and total variation, giving rise to {\em multi-objective optimization} and the study of the set of all trade-off/compromise solutions called the {\em Pareto front}.
-Optimal control problems involving total variation have not been studied yet from the view point of multi-objective optimal control.
+Optimal control problems which involve total variation have not been studied yet from the viewpoint of multi-objective optimal control.

 In this paper, we use a tutorial approach.
-First, in Section~2, we introduce the double integrator model as well as the problem of energy minimization as an optimal control problem.
-This is a standard problem in optimal control; so, we derive the optimal solution without going into much of the details.
+First, in Section~\ref{sec:minen_control}, we introduce the double integrator model as well as the problem of energy minimization as an optimal control problem.
+This is a standard problem in optimal control; so, we derive the optimal solution without going into details.

-In Section~3, we define the total variation of a function and state the energy and total variation minimization problem, by appending the total variation in control as a weighted term to the energy functional.
+In Section~\ref{problem}, we define the total variation of a function and state the energy and total variation minimization problem, by appending the total variation in control as a weighted term to the energy functional.
 Next, we augment the state variable vector, so that the problem can be rewritten and posed as an optimal control problem in standard form.
 We derive optimality conditions, and discuss the problem as a multi-objective optimal control problem.
+By means of asymptotic analysis, we derive an optimal solution for the pure total variation minimization problem.
+These kinds of results on total variation do not exist in the literature.

-We provide a video illustration of the multi-objective solutions on the Pareto front, so that an evolution of the solutions as the weight of total variation is varied can be animated and observed.
-Via asymptotic analysis, we derive an optimal solution for the pure total variation minimization problem.
-Such results on total variation do not exist in the literature.
+In Section~\ref{sec:example}, via an example instance of the problem, we illustrate the results given in Section~\ref{problem}.
+In particular, we provide, via a URL link in \cite{video}, a video illustration of the multi-objective solutions on the Pareto front, so that evolution of the solutions as the weight of total variation is varied can be animated and observed.

-Finally, in Section~4, we offer some concluding remarks and provide various relevant open problems for future work.
+Finally, in Section~\ref{sec:conclusion}, we offer concluding remarks and provide various relevant open problems.

-\section{Minimum-energy Control}
+\section{Minimum-Energy Control}